Toulouse and Montauban shootings: 11 March: paratrooper in Toulouse

 On 11 March, Master Sergeant Imad Ibn-Ziaten, a 30-year-old off-duty French Moroccan paratrooper in the 1st Parachute Logistics Regiment (1^{er} Régiment du train parachutiste), was killed by a point-blank shot in the head in front of a middle school in Southeast Toulouse.
 Ibn-Ziaten was known to be waiting to meet someone who said he was interested in buying a motorcycle from him.
 Police suspected that the shooter set up the meeting in order to attack the paratrooper.
 The perpetrator was described as wearing a helmet and riding a motorcycle.

 The family of Ibn-Ziaten buried him in their hometown of M'diq, Morocco.

 15 March: three paratroopers in Montauban

-On Thursday, 15 March, at around 14:00, two uniformed soldiers, 25-year-old Corporal Abel Chennouf and 23-year-old Private Mohamed Legouad, were shot and killed and a third, 27-year-old Loïc Liber, was seriously injured by shooting (and left tetraplegic) as the three were withdrawing money from a cash machine outside a shopping centre in Montauban, around 50 km north of Toulouse.
+On Thursday, 15 March, at around 14:00, two uniformed soldiers, 25-year-old Corporal Abdel Chennouf and 23-year-old Private Mohamed Legouad, were shot and killed and a third, 27-year-old Loïc Liber, was seriously injured by shooting (and left tetraplegic) as the three were withdrawing money from a cash machine outside a shopping centre in Montauban, around 50 km north of Toulouse.
 They were all from the 17th Parachute Engineer Regiment (17^{e} Régiment du génie parachutiste), whose barracks are close to the town.
 The security cameras showed the killer riding a powerful maxi-scooter and wearing a black helmet.
 While taking aim, the killer reportedly pushed aside an elderly woman waiting to withdraw money from the cash machine.